OffchainLabs/methodical-ssz/README.md

 yaml config
 ===========

-The spectest generation tool next needs a mapping between go types and consensus spec container types.
+The spectest generation tool needs a mapping between go types and consensus spec container types.
 This mapping is described as a yaml config file.
 The mappings for prysm types are committed to the repo in a go `testdata` fixture directory, in `specs/testdata/prysm.yaml`.
 The following snippet illustrates the format:
 ```
 package: github.com/prysmaticlabs/prysm/v3/proto/prysm/v1alpha1
 preset: mainnet